 Uncoupling Towing Vehicle from Semitrailer

 - 1. Park the semitrailer according to instructions in "Parking the Trailer" on page 3-7. - 2.
 Lower the landing gear:

-With pin drop or hydraulic landing gear be sure to secure each leg with pin before leaving semitrailer unattended.
+With pin drop stands, be sure to secure each leg with pin before leaving semitrailer unattended.